Meet Our Team

 Ibrahim Ssekalo, MPH

-Ibrahim Ssekalo is a Global Health specialist.
+Ibrahim is a Global Health specialist.
 He has implemented and overseen various health interventions both as ETH-U's Executive Director, and as a Manager for McNeil Medical Center.
 He is currently completing his PhD in Maternal and Child Health at the University of Bern, Switzerland.
 Ibrahim obtained his bachelor’s degree in Community Health from Uganda Christian University.
 He also holds a Master’s degree in International Public Health from Uppsala University, Sweden.
 Ibrahim possesses strong analytical skills for creating programming for subjects such as reproductive and adolescent health, diarrhea prevention, HIV/AIDS mainstreaming and gender-based violence.
 Ibrahim loves to read, play chess, and travel.

 Director